Jazz harmony, ear training and ensembles: advanced

 - Exercises will develop transcription skills and explore and practise approaches to improvising

 - Improvising with the voice, notating chord progressions, guide tone lines, exploring scale choice and tensions

 - Practice routines will be established for ear training skills

-- Explore tools and devices like forward motion, backing riffs, guide tones, enclosures
+- Explore tools and devices like forward motion, double time feel, backing riffs, guide tones, enclosures

 What will I achieve?